I have to confess, many of my money habits and other organizational routines have their foundation in me being lazy.

 Check your spending against your planned budget – If you are having a spendy week or month, consider switching to cash envelopes until you are next paid.

-Meal plan – this is a money habit as planning what meals you have and therefore what ingredients you buy will directly impact your grocery budget.
-Do it weekly/regularly and you will save money on your groceries.
+Meal plan – planning what meals you have and therefore what ingredients you buy will directly impact your grocery budget.
+Create a new weekly routine to maximize your savings.

 Monthly Money Habits